Vehicle registration plates of Malaysia: Current format

 The letters I, O and Z are not used and there are no leading zeroes, as in the case of the Peninsular Malaysian number plates.
 The current algorithm for the majority of Sarawak's divisions start with the constant Q prefix, followed by the division prefix and the number sequence.
 An example would be QK 1 of Kuching Division, which was issued in 1991.
 Once QKY 9999 was reached in 2004, an alphabetical sequence was added to the right of the division prefix; QAA 1 was the result.
 When QAY 9999 was achieved in late 2011, a second alphabetical sequence was incorporated and served as the suffix; the result was QAA 1 A. When QAA 9999 Y was achieved on 18 June 2020, the second alphabetical sequence was reset and the first alphabetical sequence was advance; QAB 1 A was the result.

 Since 2011, several more divisions have exhausted their respective Qdx #### formats.
 In July 2013, Sibu and Mukah Divisions began issuing QS #### x plates after QSY 9999 was reached.
 This is followed by Miri Division, which began using the QM #### x format since 20 August 2015, after QMY 9999 was reached.
-After Bintulu's QTY 9999 was reached on 18 October 2023, the QTx #### was replaced with "QDx ####" plate on 7 December 2023.
+Then, Bintulu's QTY 9999 was reached on 18 October 2023, the QTx #### was replaced with "QDx ####" plate on 7 December 2023.
+The Sibu and Mukah Divisions will issuing QEx #### plates after QS 9999 Y was reached.